- Location: Illinois

 - New cars

-- Vehicles within the first year or first 12,000 miles, whichever comes first
+- Vehicles 1 year old or less, or within its first 12,000 miles, whichever comes first

 - Vehicles purchased in Illinois

 The following types of vehicles are not covered:

 - Vehicles that have been modified or altered

 Even if your type of vehicle is not covered under the Lemon Law provisions, you may still have warranty protection rights conferred by the state of Illinois.

 The Illinois Lemon Law covers leased vehicles as well as purchased vehicles.
 The same requirements and restrictions apply, so document any problems with a leased car the same way you would document problems with a car you already own or are buying (see below).

 Unfortunately, the cold, hard truth is that the Lemon Law will not protect you if you don't protect yourself.
 In many cases, consumers may want to seek the advice of a qualified lawyer familiar with Lemon Law cases.

 Whether you fight for your rights alone or with an advocate at your side, these hints will help you prepare your case: